 Weekly Operational Meetings

-Maintain engagement and promote visibility with a short weekly meeting to keep end-users experiences front and center.
+Maintain engagement and promote visibility with a short weekly meeting to keep end-user's experiences front and center.

 itxm-best-practice-weekly-operational-meeting